Best Credit Cards for Students [2023] (Plus: Why You Might Want One)

 Other factors to consider

-Depending on your personal situation, there may be other factors you want to consider in choosing the best student credit card.
+Depending on your personal situation, there may be certain factors you want to consider in choosing the best student credit card.

-For earning rewards on new purchases in specific categories, you may want a card that offers a rewards rate on the kind of spending you do over the course of the school year.
-Do you spend mostly in grocery stores?
-Or would you prefer a card that rewards you more on everything you purchase?
+- Earning potential: For earning rewards on new purchases in specific categories, you may want a card that offers a rewards rate on the kind of spending you do over the course of the school year.
+For example, a card that provides bonus cash back or points on groceries.
+If your spending tends to vary between categories, a flat-rate rewards card for everyday purchases might make more sense.

 FAQs about student credit cards